bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 transactionBuilder.addInput(txid, 1, keyPair);
 ```

 Now we need to update the call to `getByteCount` to reflect that we're sending to 10 addresses.
-We also want to do a `for` loop where we derive a sibling of our `changeAddressNode0`.
-We then get that sibling's cash address and send it 1/10th of our original amount minus the tx fee.
+We also want to do a `for` loop where we derive siblings of `changeAddressNode0`.
+We then get each sibling's cash address and send it 1/10th of our original amount minus the tx fee.

 ```js
 // get byte count to calculate fee. paying 1 sat/byte